 Each year, the public will be notified of opportunities to review and comment on the City's CDBG programs and performance, applications for funding, the draft Consolidated Plan, Annual Action Plan, the Consolidated Annual Performance Evaluation Report (CAPER), and substantial amendments to these plans.
+The City will also provide the opportunity to review and comment on the City's performance in administering the CDBG programs through a comment period and public hearing.

 - Draft Consolidated Plan, Annual Action Plans and Substantial Amendments.
 The City will provide a copy of the draft Consolidated Plan and/or Action Plans at least 30 days prior to submitting the plan to HUD so that interested citizens, community members, public agencies, and other groups have an opportunity to review and provide public comments and suggestions for improvement; except that the 2020 Action Plan and substantial amendments to adopted plans related to responding to the novel coronavirus (COVID-19) emergency or any other national or state emergency shall have a public notice and comment period of at least 5 days.
 A summary of all comments received either in writing, or orally through a public hearing, will be included in the plan submitted to HUD. - Consolidated Annual Performance and Evaluation Report (CAPER) and Applications to HUD for Other Financial Assistance.
 The City will provide a fifteen-day comment period on the CAPER and other HUD grant application materials prior to submitting the report or grant materials to HUD for citizens and other community members and other interested parties to review and comment on the applicable documents.
 A summary of comments received either in writing, or orally through a public hearing, will be included with the City's annual performance report submission or grant application submission. - Draft Analysis of Impediments to Fair Housing Choice or Assessment of Fair Housing.
 The City will provide a copy of draft assessments of fair housing at least 30 days prior to submitting the plan to HUD so that interested citizens, community members, public agencies, and other groups have an opportunity to review and provide public comments and suggestions for improvement.
-A summary of comments received either in writing, or orally through a public hearing, will be included in the plan submitted to HUD.

-B. Public Hearings
+A summary of comments received either in writing, or orally through a public hearing, will be included in the plan submitted to HUD. - B. Public Hearings